Retire entities in ITSI

 There is a maximum lookback period of 10 days (240 hours).

 Entity Types (Optional) Filter only for the specific entity types specified in this field.
 You can only use one entity type per rule, per policy.
-Auto-retire Enable this setting to automatically retire the entities that are identified for retirement based on your policy criteria.
-This setting is disabled by default.
 Policy Status Toggle this setting to enable or disable the policy after creating it.
 Policies are disabled by default.

 - Click Save.
 You can enable or disable a policy by toggling the setting under the Status column.